v2sCollections/City-of-Dreams/README.md

 ## [My game is crashing at the breaching screen](https://) ❓

+You need to disable "Analytics"

+1. Purge the mods in Vortex

+2. Launch the game

-1. Make sure you have gone to the settings menu and turned off "Enable Analytics" on the gameplay tab.
+3. Go to the settings menu and on the gameplay tab disable Analytics.

 ## [My character and some female NPCs have weird texture lines on them ](https://)❓

-Your texture quality needs to be set to **"HIGH"** in the graphics tab in the main menu.
+You need to set the texture quality to "HIGH"

+**Note** This setting doesnt show when in game you must be in the main menu.

+1. Launch the game

+2. Go to the settings menu and on the graphics tab set texture quality to high.

 ## [Cyberclean](https://)